-Puncture site ☐ Wrist ☐ Groin Remove the dressing the day after your procedure.
+Puncture site Remove the dressing the day after your procedure.
 No new dressing is required.
 Do not apply any creams, powders or lotions to the area.
-Check your puncture site every day for signs of infection (redness, heat, mucky discharge) and notify your GP if these occur.
+Check your puncture site every day for signs of infection (redness, heat, mucky discharge) and let your GP know if these occur.
 If you have pain at the puncture site, you can take Panadol for this (always follow instructions on the packaging).
 In case of bleeding or swelling at the puncture site If you notice a lump or bleeding at the puncture site: Sit or lie down.
-Apply firm pressure to the puncture site that is bleeding, and maintain that pressure for 10 minutes after the bleeding has stopped.
-On the wrist place 3 fingers over your wrist.
-For the groin place a fist to your groin.
+Apply firm pressure to the lump or site that is bleeding, and hold firmly for 10 minutes.
+On the wrist place 3 fingers over the site.
+For the groin place a fist to the site.
 Once the bleeding has stopped, avoid walking for 2 hours and sit with your feet up to allow a clot to form.
 If bleeding does not stop, or the swelling increases, call an ambulance on 000.
 General Practitioner appointment See your GP within 5 to 7 days after you leave hospital.
-All relevant information, including test results, medication changes, and a discharge summary, will be forwarded to your GP.
-Make sure your GP assesses your puncture site (wrist or groin), blood pressure and heart rate.
+All relevant information, including test results, medication changes, and a discharge summary, will be sent to your GP.
+Make sure your GP looks at your puncture site (wrist or groin), blood pressure and heart rate.
 If you feel dizzy, lightheaded or have any pain, make an appointment to have your blood pressure checked as soon as you can.
 This is especially important if you are taking new medication.
-Chest pain If you experience chest pain, follow 'the chest pain action plan' on page 9 of the My heart, my life booklet or refer to the 'will you recognise your heart attack?' magnet in the back of My heart, my life.
+Chest pain If you experience chest pain, follow 'the chest pain action plan' of the My heart, my life booklet or refer to the 'will you recognise your heart attack?' magnet in the back of My heart, my life.
 You will be provided with GTN (Anginine) spray or tablets before you are discharged.
 The pharmacist will tell you how to use them.
 Cardiology appointment Your follow-up appointment will be discussed with you before you are discharged.
 You may be given the appointment before you leave, or the details may be posted to you, or you may be asked to book the appointment yourself.
 The follow-up appointment with the cardiologist should be within 4 to 6 weeks of discharge.